The Ensemble of the Gregorian Chant Academy

 The Solesmes Restoration

-Doms Guéranger, Pothier, Mocquereau, Cardine, Jean Claire, and Saulnier as well as friends such as Luigi Agustoni, Msgr Alberto Turco and Nino Albarossa have painstakingly worked to restore the chant tradition from its manuscripts.
+Doms Guéranger, Pothier, Mocquereau, Cardine, Jean Claire, and Saulnier, together with friends such as Luigi Agustoni, Msgr.
+Alberto Turco, and Nino Albarossa, have painstakingly worked to restore the chant tradition from its manuscripts.

 Today